yanglyu520/testblogweb/README.md

-Try to install a plugin and it immediately breaks the build: https://www.gatsbyjs.org/packages/gatsby-plugin-mdx/?=mdx
+I was following the instructions here to install a plugin: https://www.gatsbyjs.org/packages/gatsby-plugin-mdx/?=mdx

 All I did is in the root folder of the website: